-Fluency is the most overlooked of the five essential aspects of reading.
-Because it is usually measured through oral reading, many do not consider it important to silent, independent reading.
-However, fluency plays an important role in a reader’s ability to comprehend texts.
+Reading fluency is the most overlooked of the five essential aspects of reading.
+Because it is usually measured through oral reading, many do not consider it important to silent, independent reading fluency.
+However, reading fluency plays an important role in a reader’s ability to comprehend texts.

 Determining a Reader’s Fluency

-Accurate assessments should be aimed at determining a reader’s fluency focus on all three components: speed, accuracy and prosody.
-The most standard measure for determining fluency is one that primarily assesses speed and accuracy.
+Accurate assessments should be aimed at determining reading fluency focus on all three components: speed, accuracy and prosody.
+The most standard measure for determining reading fluency is one that primarily assesses speed and accuracy.
 A child reads a novel, but grade level appropriate passage for sixty-seconds.
 As she reads the teacher notes the number of words read correctly.
 This number is then divided by the amount of time that the student reads for (60 seconds).
-The resulting number is the child’s fluency rate.
-This rate is used to determine if the student is reading on grade level.
+The resulting number is the child’s reading fluency rate.
+This rate is used to determine the students reading fleuncy rate relative to their grade level.
 While this formula does not indicate prosody, the assessor can also determine it by examining the same sixty-second reading session.
 By taping the child reading, the teacher can go back and listen to the recording focusing on how appropriately she phrases her reading and uses expression.

-Focus on fluency in the elementary years is important to development of reading ability in young children.
-Children in grades kindergarten through 4th grade show the greatest gains in fluency when it is included in the reading education program.
-Students with reading difficulties continue to show improvement in reading ability through high school when their teachers include fluency instruction in their reading programs.
+Focus on reading fluency in the elementary years is important to development of reading ability in young children.
+Children in grades kindergarten through 4th grade show the greatest gains in reading fluency when it is included in the reading education program.
+Students with reading fluency difficulties continue to show improvement in reading ability through high school when their teachers include reading fluency instruction in their reading programs.

-Fluency has the greatest impact on reading comprehension.
-Children with high fluency rates tend to read more and remember more of what they read because they are able to expend less cognitive energy on decoding individual words and integrating new information from texts into their knowledge banks.
+Reading fluency has the greatest impact on reading comprehension.
+Children with high reading fluency rates tend to read more and remember more of what they read because they are able to expend less cognitive energy on decoding individual words and integrating new information from texts into their knowledge banks.

-Fluency also has positive effects on word recognition skills.
-Those children exposed to reading programs with a focus on fluency have shown greater gains in their abilities to efficiently recognize words than those not receiving instruction with a fluency component.
+Reading fluency also has positive effects on word recognition skills.
+Those children exposed to reading programs with a focus on reading fluency have shown greater gains in their abilities to efficiently recognize words than those not receiving instruction with a reading fluency component.